TV-Rename/tvrename/userguide.md

 **or**
 \Users\<username>\AppData\Roaming\TVRename\TVRename\2.1\ (Vista)

-This folder contains TVRename's settings:
+This folder contains TVRename's settings files:

--* **TVRenameSettings.xml** - Pretty much everything.
+* **TVRenameSettings.xml** - Pretty much everything.
 All your shows, folders, and settings.
 This is only overwritten when you choose "Save".
 Older, backup, copies of the settings file are also kept in here.
 * **Layout.xml** - TVRename's window position, column sizes, and statistics are saved here.
 * **TVcomShowCache.xml** - Locally cached tv.com show code information.